Sea Lion Intervention

 For several months, numerous sea lions have been hauling out at a north Seattle marina.
 Observers reported some of the California sea lions seemed to be entangled in fishing gear.

-Sno-King Marine Mammal Response, the local NOAA stranding network, assembled a team of responders.
+Sno-King Marine Mammal Response, the local NOAA stranding network member, assembled a team of responders.
 Since the marina is a busy area next to a public boat launch and city park, Seal Sitters was enlisted to help.

 Seal Sitters volunteers Jonel, John M, Victoria, Dana, Robin and Lynn took up positions along the perimeter.
 They helped to direct boat traffic, answer questions from the public, and take photos to document the operation.
 The spotting scope was particularly helpful, allowing people to see the entangled animals from a safe distance.